donnywarren/project-2-test-playground/README.md

 ### Overview

 **TV VIEWER VAULT** is an app for users to research their favorite shows, discover new shows and see what's on today.
 Users will be able to create accounts and save their favorites for quick access.
-Additionally, they will be about to update their "vault" with new shows and delete ohters.
+Additionally, they will be able to update their "vault" with new shows and delete others.

 <br>